Omni-guides/Tuxborn/README.md

 ### <ins>Steam Deck/Linux</ins>

 Once the Wabbajack download and install process has completed successfully in Wabbajack, you will need to transfer the data to your Steam Deck or Linux system.
-There are a number of ways to do this – you can see a few options on the Omni-Guides Github here <GUIDE COMING SOON!>.
+There are a number of ways to do this, some graphical and some command line.
+[YouTube](https://www.youtube.com/results?search_query=how+to+transfer+files+to+steam+deck) has a number of guides on the various options.

-After transferring the data to the Steam Deck, follow the few steps [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Using-the-omni%E2%80%90guides.sh-Automation-Script) that will configure things for you automatically by running the automated install script.
+After transferring the data to the Steam Deck, follow the few steps [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Using-the-omni%E2%80%90guides.sh-Automation-Script) that will configure most things for you automatically by running the automated install script.

 (Alternatively) If you prefer, you can manually configure the Modlist on Steam Deck/Linux by following the steps in the manual Tuxborn guide, [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Skyrim:-Tuxborn).

+If you are running on a Steam Deck, whether you use the automated install script or the manual guide, you *MUST* apply the recommended CryoUtilities changes, as described in [Step 5](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Skyrim:-Tuxborn#step-8---cryoutilities-changes-steam-deck-only-required) of the Tuxborn install guide.

 ---